-- Important: The top case removal has two critical removal steps: - A hidden latch behind the optical drive felt must be disengaged with a tool before lifting off the top case. - There are two flex cables (keyboard and multifunction trackpad) from the top case to the logic board.
+- Important: The top case removal has two critical removal steps: - Clips behind the optical drive felt must be disengaged before the top case can be lifted off. - There are two flex cables (keyboard and multifunction trackpad) from the top case to the logic board.
 Carefully lift the top case to avoid pulling these connectors off the main logic board. - The keyboard is secured with screws accessible from under the top case. - Memory cards are easily accessible from the bottom of the computer.
 Important: To avoid applying too much pressure onto the memory slot locking tabs, spread the tabs apart when installing memory cards. - The AirPort Extreme card is easily installed or replaced through a door in the main battery compartment. - The quantity and types of screws differ from earlier models.

-Important Note
+Important Memory Note

-Memory from the previous 15-inch PowerBook is not compatible with this computer.
+Memory from the previous 15-inch (Titanium) PowerBook is not compatible with this computer.